cloudnative-pg/cloudnative-pg.github.io/content/blog/developing-webapps-with-cloudnative-pg/index.md

 kind load docker-image myapp:latest --name webapp-demo
 ```

-(*) You could have uploaded your dockerfile into a public container registry,
+(*) You could have uploaded your Dockerfile into a public container registry,
 and used its public handle in the following YAML files, but
 for local development and quick iteration, directly loading may be preferable.